mrpascal1/mrpascal1.github.io/_posts/2026-06-08-gradle-convention-plugin.md

 Convention plugins transform chaotic build scripts into clean, declarative, and maintainable code.
 They align with Gradle's vision for scalable builds and pay dividends as your project grows.

-Start small: Extract one common configuration (e.g., Android library basics) into a plugin, then expand.
+Start small: Extract one common configuration (for example -  Android library basics) into a plugin, then expand.
 Your future self (and teammates) will thank you.

 **Further Reading**:
 - Official Gradle Docs on Convention Plugins